VictorNguyenCS/VictorNguyenCS.github.io/_posts/2018-10-22-Multi-Process_Chat_App.md

 <img src="{{site.baseurl}}\images\Multi-Process_Chat_App\Model.png">

-The Server Process:
+<h2>The Server Process:</h2>
-"The SERVER process is the main parent process, which will run when the chat server program is started.
+The SERVER process is the main parent process, which will run when the chat server program is started.
 It is responsible for forking child processes for each user.
 The SERVER process provides an interface for following administrative functions listed below.
 1. \list : List all of the users currently connected to the server.
-Print ’<no users>’ if there are no users currently.
+Print ’`<no users>`’ if there are no users currently.
-2. \kick <username> : Kick the specified user off the chat session.
+2. \kick `<username>` : Kick the specified user off the chat session.
 3. \exit : Terminate all user sessions and close the chat server as well.
-4. <any-other-text> : Broadcast this text to all of the user processes with prefix, “admin:”.
+4. `<any-other-text>` : Broadcast this text to all of the user processes with prefix, “admin:”.
 Do nothing, if no users are connected to the chat.
-The users will print out the message. admin: <any-other-text>"
+The users will print out the message. admin: `<any-other-text>`

-The Server Code:
+<h2>The Server Code:</h2>
 ```c++
 #include <stdio.h>
 #include <fcntl.h>